Jangipur, Murshidabad: Infrastructure

 According to the District Census Handbook, Murshidabad, 2011, Jangipur covered an area of 8.2 km^{2}.
 The protected water-supply involved overhead tank etc. It had 6,968 domestic electric connections.
 Among the medical facilities it had 1 hospital (with 250 beds), 3 charitable hospitals/ nursing homes, 100 medicine shops.
 Among the educational facilities, it had 57 primary schools, 6 middle schools, 5 secondary schools, 5 senior secondary schools, 1 general degree college.
 It had 46 non-formal education centres (Sarva Shiksha Abhiyan).
 Among the social, recreational & cultural facilities it had 1 working women's hostel, 1 stadium, 1 cinema theatre, 1 auditorium/ community hall, 3 public libraries, 3 reading rooms.
 It produced beedi, napkins.
 It had the branch offices of 7 nationalised banks, 1 private commercial bank, 1 cooperative bank.

 Transport

-Jangipur is well connected with Kolkata and district headquarter Baharampur via NH 34.
+Jangipur is well connected with Kolkata and district headquarter Baharampur via NH 12.
 A railway station, (In Azimganj - Farakka line) Jangipur Road railway station is situated in Raghunathganj.
 Many express and passengers trains pass regularly over the city.
 Raghunathganj is a twin town of Jangipur opposite of the Bhagirathi River.

 Education

 Jangipur College was established in 1950 at Jangipur.
 Affiliated to the University of Kalyani it offers honours courses in Bengali, English, Sanskrit, history, geography, philosophy, political science, economics, physics, chemistry, mathematics, botany, zoology and accountancy.
 From 2016 to 2017, it is offering post-graduate courses in Bengali, English, history and education in distance mode.
-There is a Management Development Institute of Murshidabad which is operational from 2014.This was inaugurated by then Indian President Shri Pranab Mukherjee.This institute is one of the premier educational institution of India.
+There is a Management Development Institute of Murshidabad which got operational from 2014.
+This was inaugurated by then Indian President Shri Pranab Mukherjee.
+This institute is one of the premier educational institution of India.

+The municipality of Jangipur also has a Medical College called Jakir Hossain Medical College And Research Institute (JHMCRI) producing MBBS doctors and is affiliated by the West Bengal University of Health Sciences (WBUHS).
+The college was inaugurated in the year 2024 by the then MLA of Jangipur (Mr. Jakir Hossain) and is currently functioning as well in the locality of Raghunathganj.
+The college is based upon a Public Private Partnership (PPP Model) with the Jangipur Super-Speciality Government Hospital.